 What has changed since USA 94?

 It’s amazing the strides we’ve made, how the perception of the game has changed.
-We’re going through a labour dispute now, and while that’s not great, it says a lot!
+We even had a labour dispute, and while that’s not great, it says a lot!

-MLS is 15, and we’ve had success qualifying for World Cups.
+MLS is growing, and we’ve had success qualifying for World Cups.
 In our American way, we want everything very quickly.
-We're still not good enough, but we can look back and pat ourselves on the back – it was a wasteland 16 years ago.
+We're still not good enough, but we can look back and pat ourselves on the back – it was a wasteland back in 94.